Life Recovery Program

 **All participants must be relatively free of legal demands on their time.
 We accept a limited number of participants on probation, parole or furlough, but only if their probation officer is willing to work within the program requirements.
 We receive no local, state, or federal funding whatsoever, and therefore are under no governmental constraints regarding how we operate.

-- Mothers with children are allowed in the Women’s Program (boys over the age of 6 not permitted).
+- Mothers with children are allowed in the Women’s Program (however, we are unable to accommodate boys over the age of 6).

 - There is not a medical detox component to this program.